 She described a relationship with two sets of rules:

 He would go out on weekends (often without telling her)

-she needed permission to go to dinner with her best friend.
+She needed permission to go to dinner with her best friend.

 It had become a malicious game of mind control, intimidation and bullying.
 She was a pawn on his chessboard, as she described it, and was constantly “walking on eggshells”.
-She no longer felt loved, important, cared for or safe, and the man who took over her life as a knight-errant had devolved into a hostile, domineering, parasitic cad.
+She no longer felt loved, important, cared for or safe, and the man who took over her life as a knight-errant had devolved into a hostile, domineering and parasitic cad.

 Sociopaths are hard to detect and many can maintain the early charms, affection, attention and passion for months.

 They hide in the most vulnerable, blind spot of our emotional and rational mind, taking advantage of this emotional vision loss and awareness in unpredictable ways.
 They hide between the walls of our mind and heart, in undetectable and subtle ways, slowly, and at times methodically, creating partitions within ourselves.

 A relationship with a sociopath may be one of the most disturbing, traumatic and reality challenging experiences many partners will have.

 The superficial charm, intelligence, self-assuredness and daring of the sociopath are, in the early days of getting to know them, sources of exhilaration and anticipation for their partners.